Table of Contents

 Encouraging status updates means you and your remote workers have a common ground to relate to.
 Ask employees to keep a daily log of their work.
 That way, both parties can keep track of what’s getting done.
-Indeed if you don’t look at the log every day, you’ll at least be suitable to see progress.

 Trust your employees

 Your remote employees trust you to be open and honest with them.
 Be sure to do the same.
 However, do not just assume they are loosening off if your employee isn’t responsive or meeting a deadline.
 Rather, reach out.
 They might be overwhelmed or might be dealing with a particular matter.
-That’s hard to know when they are not in the same room.
+That’s hard to know when they are not in the same room as you.
 Remember to keep the communication going and give them the benefit of the doubt.

 Adopt Technology for Remote Performance Management

-The rise of remote employees has been met with an unknown rise in tools and apps to help manage remote employee performance.
+The rise of remote employees has met with an unknown rise in tools and apps to help manage remote employee performance.
 To maximize employee effectiveness in telecommuting and support your platoon, you need visibility over what they’re doing.
 The excellent automated tools offer exactly that without being protrusive or creepy.

 Ensure the performance operation tools you use don’t produce repetitive work for your employees.
 They should be as easy to use as possible – being intuitive, simple, and doing one job well.
 Look out for those that use AI and automation to minimize duplication.

-Performance management System measures for remote employees need farsightedness and smart prosecution.
+Performance management System measures remote employees’ need for farsightedness and smart prosecution.
 The key lies in making constant, harmonious, and formative performance evaluations with the help of the best HRMS tools and best practices.